Authored by Adam Sherman

 The Sloane women’s sandal are a perfect example of the Viakix brand.

 Tese sandals will provide you with a ton of comfort and water-ready polyester webbing that’s durable and dries mind-blowingly quickly once they’ve gotten wet.
 As you can see from this image, they have superb arch support with a “contoured” EVA sole and will provide superior comfort throughout your entire day, whether you’re hiking, boating, or playing a sport.
+I love pairing these sandals with all sorts of accessories, sweaters, jackets, and dresses.
+They're extremely versatile and match any type of clothing style.

 These shoes also come with an adjustable buckle, so you can take them on and off quickly and with ease.
 The rubber outsole is thick and durable (another check on our checklist) and even contains a nylon shank which serves as a stabilizer for uneven terrain.